cfengine/documentation/enterprise-cfengine-guide/alerts-notifications.markdown

 ![New Alerts Notifications](Alerts.bottom.notifications.png)

-* Check the **Set email notifications for this alert** box to activate the field for entering the email address to notify.
-At the present time only one email address can be entered into the field.
+* Check **Email notifications** box to activate the field for entering the email address to notify.

 * The **Remind me** dropdown box provides a selection of intervals to send reminder emails for triggered events.